Edge cloud computing explained

 Edge computing use cases and examples

-Branch offices.
+Edge computing for branch offices.
 Smart devices and sensors reduce the number of resources needed to run a company's secondary offices.
 Consider internet-connected HVAC controls, sensors that detect when copiers require repairs, and security cameras.
 By sending only the most essential device alerts to a company's primary datacenter, edge computing helps prevent server congestion and lag time while greatly increasing response time to facility issues.

-Manufacturing.
+Edge computing for manufacturing.
 Sensors on factory floors can be used to monitor equipment for routine maintenance issues and malfunctions, as well as keeping workers safe.
 In addition, smart equipment in factories and warehouses can increase productivity, reduce production costs, and provide quality control.
 And keeping data and analysis on the factory floor rather than sending it to a centralized datacenter can help avoid expensive and potentially dangerous delays.

-Energy.
+Edge computing for energy.
 Power and utility companies use IoT sensors and edge computing to increase efficiency, automate the power grid, simplify maintenance, and make up for shortfalls in network connectivity at remote locations.
 Utility towers, wind farms, oil rigs, and other remote energy sources can be equipped with IoT devices that are able to withstand harsh weather and other environmental challenges.
 These devices can process data at or near the energy site and send only the most relevant data to the main datacenter.
 In the oil and gas sectors, IoT sensors and edge computing provide essential real-time safety alerts that notify key personnel about necessary repairs and dangerous equipment malfunctions that could lead to explosions or other catastrophes.

-Farming.
+Edge computing for farming.
 Edge computing can help boost agricultural efficiency and yields.
 Weather-resistant IoT sensors and drones can help farmers monitor equipment temperature and performance; analyze soil, light, and other environmental data; optimize the amount of water and nutrients used on crops; and time harvests more efficiently.
 Edge computing makes using IoT technology more cost-effective even in remote locations where network connectivity is limited.

-Retail.
+Edge computing for retail.
 Large retailers often gather massive amounts of data throughout their individual stores.
 By using edge computing, retailers can extract richer business insights and react to them in real time.
 For example, retailers can collect data on customer foot traffic, track point-of-sale numbers, and monitor the success of promotional campaigns across all of their stores and use this local data to manage inventory more effectively and make faster, more informed business decisions.

-Healthcare.
+Edge computing for healthcare.
 The uses for edge computing in the healthcare sector are vast.
 Temperature sensors shipped with vaccines can help ensure that they maintain their integrity throughout the supply chain.
 At-home medical equipment like smart CPAP machines and heart monitors can collect patient data and send relevant information to a patient's doctor and healthcare network.
 Hospitals can better serve patients by using IoT technology to track patients' vital signs and to more accurately track the location of equipment like wheelchairs and gurneys.

-Autonomous vehicles.
+Edge computing for autonomous vehicles.
 There is almost no margin for error with self-driving cars, taxis, vans, and trucks.
 Edge computing makes it possible for them to respond instantly and correctly to traffic signals, road conditions, obstacles, pedestrians, and other vehicles in real time.

 Edge computing services

-As edge computing has grown toward widespread adoption, the types of related services to support its use has also grown.
+As edge cloud computing has grown toward widespread adoption, the types of related services to support its use has also grown.
 Today's edge computing services go far beyond just devices and networking to include solutions to:

 - Run AI, analytics, and other business capabilities on IoT devices.